 The nominating and corporate governance committee may use a third party search firm in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
-In any formal broad search for director candidates, the nominating and corporate governance committee shall be expected to include, and shall direct any search firm engaged for such purpose to include, women and racially/ethnically diverse candidates in the initial pool from which candidates are selected.
-Each of Mr. Cunningham and Dr. Agarwal were initially identified as director candidates by a third party search firm.
+In any formal broad search for director candidates, the nominating and corporate governance committee shall be expected to include, and shall direct any search firm engaged for such purpose to include women and racially/ethnically diverse candidates in the initial pool from which candidates are selected.
+Mr. Cunningham was initially identified as a director candidate by a third party search firm.

-At the Annual Meeting, stockholders will be asked to consider the election of Dr. Agarwal, Ms. Norwalk and Mr. Young.
-Ms. Norwalk was appointed to the board in 2019 and is standing for re-election by the stockholders at the Annual Meeting.
-Mr. Young and Dr. Agarwal have been nominated for election as directors by our stockholders for the first time.
+At the Annual Meeting, stockholders will be asked to consider the election of Mr. Kennedy, Mr. Cunningham and Dr. Morrison.
+Mr. Cunningham was appointed to the board of directors in December 2022 and has been nominated for election as directors by our stockholders for the first time.
+Mr. Kennedy and Dr. Morrison are each standing for re-election by the stockholders at the Annual Meeting.
 They were each initially recommended by the nominating and corporate governance committee.

 Stockholders may recommend individuals to the nominating and corporate governance committee for consideration as potential director candidates.
 Any such proposals should be submitted to our corporate secretary at our principal executive offices and should include appropriate biographical and background material to allow the nominating and corporate governance committee to properly evaluate the potential director candidate and the number of shares of our stock beneficially owned by the stockholder proposing the candidate.
-The specific requirements for the information that is required to be provided for such recommendations to be considered are specified in our amended and restated by-laws and must be received by us no later than the date referenced below under the heading "Stockholder Proposals."
+The specific requirements for the information that is required to be provided for such recommendations to be considered are specified in our bylaws and must be received by us no later than the date referenced below under the heading "Stockholder Proposals."
 Assuming that biographical and background material has been provided on a timely basis, any recommendations received from stockholders will be evaluated in the same manner as potential nominees proposed by the nominating and corporate governance committee.
 If our board of directors determines to nominate a stockholder-recommended candidate and recommends his or her election, then his or her name will be included on our proxy card for the next annual meeting.